TEAMMATES/gsoc-2018/Nidhi_Gupta/progress.md

 - Review ready PR [Student: submit responses: allow student to add a comment for each response #7239](https://github.com/TEAMMATES/teammates/pull/8830#issuecomment-405013606)

 Retrospect on Week 9:
 This week I worked upon making comments on responses PR backward compatible.
 I enjoyed discussing with mentors about ways we can ensure that legacy data is handled.
 I saw few of the old data migration scripts which was pretty amazing.
 I previously thought that data migration is something extremely complicated.
 But now I wish to write one myself for comments feature in future.
 In my GQR PR, there were logic holes in my previous implementation which got discovered during review.
 So I think I need to be more careful and think deeply so as to avoid writing bad logic in future.
-I couldn't complete this week's plan because there are still lot of room for improvement in comments PR and current's week could only be completed after main PR gets merged.
+I couldn't complete this week's plan because there is still lot of room for improvement in comments PR and current week's plan can only be completed after main PR gets merged.

 Week 10 Plan:
 - [ ] Implement the ability for respondents to add comments for rubric questions